 Most breeders, particularly ones run in-home, keep the parents on site.
 When you find a rabbit that you love, asking to see the parents will give you an idea of what to expect.

-You’ll be able to tell how well they’re looked after by the breeder and get a vague idea of how big their offspring will grow and what their temperaments will be.
+You’ll be able to tell how well they’re looked after by the breeder and get a vague sense of how big their offspring will grow and what their temperaments will be.

 7. How big will the rabbit grow?

-Seeing the parents won’t always give you the best idea of how big your rabbit will grow.
-It’ll give you a vague idea, but in the end, it comes down to genetics.
+Seeing the parents won’t always give you the best idea of how big your rabbit will be.
+It ultimately comes down to genetics.

 Asking the breeder, particularly one who’s been breeding rabbits for years, will give you more insight into your new pet’s ancestry.
 They’ll be able to give you a more accurate estimate of how large your rabbit will be.

-This particular question is also important due to any space constrictions at home.
+This particular question is also important due to any space constrictions you have.
 If you accidentally buy a giant ball of fur instead of a dwarf rabbit for your one-bedroom apartment, you may find yourself struggling to fit them into your home.

 8. When is the rabbit’s birthday?

 Instead of asking how old the rabbit is, which can lead to unsatisfactory and vague responses, try asking for the rabbit’s birthday.
-Breeders keep detailed records of every part of the breeding process, including birth records.
+Good breeders keep detailed records of every part of the breeding process, including birth records.

 9. Do the parents have any health issues?